sagemath/trac_to_gh/Issue 4353.md

 # Issue 4353: [with patch, needs review] make sure garbage collection is reenabled after an exception in timeit.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4353

 Original creator: mhansen